 We have put together this Jewellery & Watches Directory to provide you with information on the makers and jewellers whose items we regularly sell in our auctions.
-Click an entry to find out more information and to see works we have recently sold and prices achieved.
+Click an entry to find out more information and to see pieces we have recently sold and prices achieved.

 Founded by Jacques Adler in 1886, Adler is renowned for their clean, colourful and contemporary jewellery.
 A truly global brand, Adler started his career as an apprentice in Vienna, before moving to Istanbul, and today the firm has bases in Geneva and London.
 Using exceptional gemstones and employing design motifs from across history, Adler pieces are timeless works of art that can be cherished for generations.